UK Democracy Fund: Application process

 We will acknowledge receipt of your outline proposal.
 We will aim to respond within three working days.
 You will be advised if your proposal is eligible to move to a full application or not.

-This assessment is made by staff so it is important to note the following: if you are given the go-ahead, it is not a guarantee of a grant as decisions for UK Democracy Fund grants are made by JRRT’s board of directors.
-If you are advised not to apply, please be assured that your proposal has been properly considered.
+If you are given the go-ahead, it is not a guarantee of a grant as decisions for UK Democracy Fund grants are made by JRRT’s board of directors.

 3. Full application online submission